 There is a foreign group who makes huge contributions to animal welfare in Montenegro.
 Tierhilfe Montenegro (meaning Animal Help Montenegro) is an animal welfare group from Germany who've been tireless in their efforts to improve animals' lives in Montenegro.

 They buy food for the (woefully underfunded and poorly run) shelters, they rehome cats and dogs, they make donations of medicines, flea and tick treatments, building materials, pay vet bills and are now running their own spay and neuter programme.

 Spaying and neutering is the only humane method of controlling stray animal populations.

 Every year I get literally dozens of emails from tourists asking for help saving a box of abandoned newborn kittens or an injured dog.
 Unfortunately, there's very little I can do to help.

-Instead, what I do is tithe part of the income from Montenegro to sterilisation programmes.
-Currently there are only two:
+Instead, what I do is tithe part of the income from Montenegro to sterilisation programmes run by Tierhilfe Montenegro and Stray Aid Montenegro (SAM).

 There is no sterilisation programme for cats and you'll see dozens of stray cats surviving on scraps from rubbish containers.
 Part of the donations from Montenegro Pulse are earmarked for cat sterilisations.

 In 2018, in conjunction with Friends of Dogs Montenegro, we are sterilising all of the cats in Herceg Novi old town.
 There's a steady population of adults, with several litters of kittens annually.
 All of the cats and kittens will be sterilised by the end of the year.

 The good news is that you can help too... and it needn't cost you a penny.